 The oils in natural peanut butter tend to separate, causing cookies to spread and take on a gritty texture.
 You can use it, but conventional peanut butter is preferred for the best cookie texture.

 You can chill the dough for less time than the 3 hours the recipe calls for, but it does help the cookies to keep their shape if the dough is completely chilled, which it should be by the 3 hour mark.

-4 Bake until light brown, about 9 to 10 minutes.
+Bake one sheet at time on the center rack at 375°F (190°C) until light brown, about 9 to 11 minutes.
 Remove the cookies from the oven and let cool in their baking sheets for a minute.
-After a minute, transfer the cookies to a rack to cool completely.
+After 1 minute, transfer the cookies to a rack to cool completely.

 For chewier cookies, bake at 300°F (150°C) for 15 minutes.